How to Integrate Fastio API with Cloudflare Workers

 Why Combine Fastio API with Cloudflare Workers?

 Using the Fastio API in Cloudflare Workers removes the need for a standard middleware server.
 In a typical setup, you have to route file uploads through a backend framework like Node.js, Express, Django, or Ruby on Rails.
-You do this just to authenticate the session, generate a presigned upload URL, or check the payload.
+You do this just to authenticate the session or check the payload.
 That old method adds extra network hops, increases latency, and struggles to scale with large files.

 Moving this logic to the edge lets the Cloudflare Worker catch the client request right away.
 The Worker can check the user's JWT or session token on its own.
-It then makes a secure server-to-server fetch call to the Fastio API to get a temporary upload token.
-Finally, it proxies the incoming file stream straight to Fastio storage.
+It then makes a secure server-to-server fetch call to https://api.fast.io/current/upload/ with Authorization: Bearer {api_key} and a multipart/form-data body.
+Finally, it forwards the incoming file into that upload.
 This direct path cuts transfer times and lowers the load on your main servers.

 The operational benefits also stand out.
-The Fastio free agent tier provides multiple of free storage and access to multiple MCP tools.
-This makes it easy for developers to build edge-native workflows without big upfront costs.
+The Fastio Business Trial includes the REST API and MCP tools, so you can build edge-native workflows without a large upfront commitment.
 You get reliable storage backed by Cloudflare's global network, while keeping strict control over your data routing.

 Architecture: How Fastio Integrates at the Edge